Self-hosted Sonatype Nexus repository OSS

 • We want "apt (proxy)"

 • Enter a name (this will be used in the url), the Distribution and the Remote storage url.
-In this example we use Ubuntu 24.04 noble which I want to download from my local ubuntu mirror.
+In this example we use Ubuntu which I want to download from my local ubuntu mirror.
+The distribution doesn't matter, so enter for example jammy.

 • As I entered an https url, I have to click the View certificate button and click Add certificate to truststore.